 - Repot Christmas cactus into a pot only slightly larger than the current container.
 Be sure the container has a drainage hole in the bottom.
 Although Christmas cactus likes moisture, it will soon rot if the roots are deprived of air.

 - Remove the plant from its pot, along with the surrounding soil ball, and then gently loosen the roots.
-If the potting mix is compacted, water the plant lightly to remove the soil around the roots.
-Don’t overwater because the plant may develop root rot.
+If the potting mix is compacted, gently wash it away from the roots with a little water.

 - Put the plant in a shady location for two or three days, then resume the plant’s normal care routine.